bhoward/focsipedia/docs/fp/lambda.md

 $\textrm{AND}\;\textrm{FALSE}\;\textrm{FALSE}$, &hellip;.
 Note that IF is trivial, since $\textrm{IF}\;p\;a\;b$ is the same as just applying $p\;a\;b$; essentially, the meaning of a Boolean
 _is_ the conditional, just as the meaning of a natural number _is_ the ability to iterate a particular number of times.

+[^3]: Interestingly, the encoding for FALSE is the same (up to $\alpha$-equivalence) as the encoding of zero&mdash;apparently C made the right choice in equating zero and false!

 The most basic operation on natural numbers that returns a Boolean is the predicate ISZERO, which takes a number and returns TRUE if it is zero and FALSE otherwise.
 This is easy to implement as the $n$-fold iteration of the constant FALSE function, starting from the initial